New Voices and Ron Offen Poetry Prize Series

 Blacklight Magazine

-Deadline: October 24.
+Deadline: Rolling.
 Blacklight Magazine is a student magazine dedicated to platforming marginalized voices in the literary and art space: "come exist with us."
 They welcome any medium of writing and art, including photography.
-Their yearly submission cycle will open later in the year.
-Blacklight is also currently looking for board applications, due Friday, October 24th, at 11:59pm.
-They encourage interested people to follow their instagram at @blacklightmag, learn more about the board application on this form, and visit their website through here.
+Blacklight strongly encourages interested people to follow their instagram at @blacklightmag.
+View their website here.
 Questions can be directed to blacklightuchicago@gmail.com.

 The Seabird Writing Conference